-Cardiovascular and lung conditions, such as benign heart murmurs, high blood pressure in the arteries of the lungs (pulmonary hypertension), and narrowing of the opening between the lung artery and the right ventricle of the heart (pulmonary stenosis) are possible manifestations of the disease.
+Other possible manifestations of PRS include cardiovascular and lung conditions, such as heart murmurs, high blood pressure in the arteries of the lungs (pulmonary hypertension), and narrowing of the opening between the lung artery and the right ventricle of the heart (pulmonary stenosis).
 Anomalies of the musculoskeletal system, including those in the arms, legs, feet, and vertebral column, are also common.
-Inflammation of the middle ear (otitis media) occurs in about 80% of patients.
-Eye (ocular) defects are noted in about 10% to 30% of patients.
+Inflammation of the middle ear (otitis media) usually accompanied by repeat ear infections occurs in about 80% of patients, and eye (ocular) defects are noted in about 10% to 30% of patients.
+Teeth present at birth (natal teeth) are another frequent finding.

-At present, the exact cause of Pierre Robin sequence is unknown.
-The most widely held view is that failure of the lower jaw to fully develop early in gestation causes the tongue to be positioned high in the oral cavity, which, in turn, prevents palate closure.
-The disease can occur by itself, and less commonly, as a feature in multiple defect disorders.
+At present, the exact cause of PRS is unknown.
+The most widely held view is that multiple contributing factors lead to a sequence of physical changes within the oral cavity.
+These changes are thought to occur in a series of steps, rather than as isolated events.
+Specifically, it is believed that failure of the lower jaw to fully develop early in gestation causes the tongue to be positioned toward the back and high up in the mouth cavity, which, in turn, prevents palate closure.

-Pierre Robin sequence affects males and females in equal numbers, with a prevalence of about one in 8,500 births.
+PRS affects males and females in equal numbers, with an estimated prevalence of about 1 in 8,500-14,000 individuals.

 Surgery to improve the appearance of the jaw is rarely necessary because the small lower jaw seen at birth most often grows to a more normal size by 18 months of age.